Albert J. Myer: Signal Corps and the Civil War

 While conducting routine reconnaissance of the Mississippi River from Cairo, Illinois, to Memphis, Tennessee, Myer wrote the Manual of Signals for the United States Army and Navy.
 In June 1864, he was appointed by Maj.
 Gen. E.R.S.
 Canby to be the signal officer of the Military Division of West Mississippi.
 Under Canby, Myer added a new duty to the tasks of the Signal Corps by working out a system for interrogating deserters and refugees who came into the Union lines.
 He also developed a coding system for transmitting routine messages between land and sea forces.
 He organized communications plans for the operations in the Mobile area and participated, with U.S. Navy officers, in the surrender of Fort Gaines.
 He served as signal officer for the Department of the Gulf from August 1864 to 1865.

 While he was preparing for the Mobile campaign, Myer received the disturbing news that his appointment as colonel and chief signal officer, which had been made before his dismissal in 1863, had not been confirmed by the Senate and was revoked, thus returning him to his permanent rank of major.
 Through early 1865, Myer employed lawyers and political connections to attempt to correct what he perceived as an injustice.
 On July 28, 1866, reacting to the influence of Lt.
 Gen. Ulysses S. Grant and President Andrew Johnson, Congress reorganized the Signal Corps and, with the permanent rank of colonel, Myer again became chief signal officer.
 He was particularly gratified when word of this victory came on October 30, 1866, as his old nemesis, Edwin Stanton, had to inform him of his reinstatement.
 He was not confirmed in the position until February 1867 and was not ordered to active duty until August 1867.
 His new duties included control of the telegraph service, resolving the dispute that had removed him from his position.

-On December 3, 1867, President Andrew Johnson nominated Myer for appointment to the grade of brevet brigadier general in the Regular Army (United States), to rank from March 13, 1865, and the United States Senate confirmed the appointment on February 14, 1868.
+On December 3, 1867, President Andrew Johnson nominated Myer for appointment to the grade of brevet brigadier general in the Regular Army, to rank from March 13, 1865, and the United States Senate confirmed the appointment on February 14, 1868.
 Myer received the brevet grade in honor of his formation of the Signal Corps.
-His commission as brigadier general in the regular Army came on June 16, 1880, two months before his death.
+His commission as brigadier general in the Regular Army came on June 16, 1880, two months before his death.
 As an Army officer, Myer was nicknamed "Old Probabilities" by his subordinates.